TESTMECS/black-sholes/README.md

 # Black-Scholes Option Pricing Model

-This application implements the Black-Scholes option pricing model with interactive visualizations using Streamlit and Flask.
+This application implements the Black-Scholes option pricing model with interactive visualizations using Streamlit, a FastAPI backend, and a Python SDK for programmatic access.

 ## Features